kubernetes/website/content/en/docs/concepts/storage/volume-snapshots.md

 ### Delete

-Deletion removes both the `VolumeSnapshotContent` object from Kubernetes, as well as the associated storage asset in the external infrastructure,
+Deletion removes both the `VolumeSnapshotContent` object from the Kubernetes API, as well as the associated storage asset in the external infrastructure.

 ## Volume Snapshot Contents